Richest women in America

 - Source of wealth: Koch, Inc.

-Julia Koch inherited a 42% stake in Koch Industries when her husband, David Koch, died in 2019.
+Julia Koch inherited a 42% stake in Koch, Inc. when her husband, David Koch, died in 2019.
 The duo met on a blind date in 1991 and married in 1996.
 The former fashion assistant and her late husband have donated $10 million to Mount Sinai Medical Center and Stanford University's Lucile Packard Children's Hospital, respectively.
-Her recent business dealings include purchasing a 15% stake in BSE Global and selling a Manhattan apartment for $45 million in February 2025, and it was reported that Koch was looking to buy a minority stake in the New York Giants in May 2025.
+In June 2024, Koch and her three children paid nearly $700 million for 15% of BSE Global, which owns the NBA's Brooklyn Nets and WNBA's New York Liberty.
+In September 2025, she struck a deal to buy a minority stake in the New York Giants NFL team.

 #1.
 Alice Walton